solliancenet/microsoft-mysql-developer-guide/04_EndToEndDev/04_01_Introduction_to_sample_app.md

       git push azure master
       ```

-   - When pushing content to the Azure App Service, the sytems will prompt for the Local Git credentials.
+   - When pushing content to the Azure App Service, the systems will prompt for the Local Git credentials.
 Enter the Application Scope credentials.

       ![Git Credential Manager](media/git-credential-manager-for-windows.png)